The Poetry of Liao Yiwu

 Future, present, past; past, present future --- the environment where you exist has changed completely.
 Who knows when history has it’s beginning?
 You think some names sound familiar: Jiang He, Bei Dao, Gu Cheng[1], Zhang Chunqiao, Li Weidong[2], and so on --- naturally you only remember the era in which you lived.
 Your deepest overall impressions are always of the Chinese faction fight that broke out in 1966.
 Fluttering ranks of red cloth incited all to struggle against each other, to hunt down and slaughter the bull of illusion.
 Have you ever heard the string of crisp popping sounds made when gonads are smashed?

 That sound kept me terrorized for thousands of years.
-You have to believe me, believe the lonely craftsman who built .
-I can recite my name, age and place of birth fairly accurately to you to prove that I have never gone mad.
+You have to believe me, believe the lonely craftsman who built

 I can fairly accurately knock on the door of each acquaintance and little by little insinuate my solitude into their bodies, fomenting the madness hidden by the soul.
 No matter how pretty the mask, the force of instinct flows on forever from a far-off source.
 The task of art is to resist convention, to build an opposite world on top of the strict, scientific order, to satisfy absolutely free, frenzied imaginings, to let the material and spiritual reach relative balance.

 My task is simply to save the imaginative character of mankind’s childhood from base reality.
 It stands detached above time and space, above feelings of mother-love and fond remembrances of times past.
-It includes creative blasphemy (like the angelic look of pleasure on a child's face who pisses on a whole city off the top of a tall building) and profane procreation (like a child poking a stick into the crotch of Wa’s statue[3] and imagining her riding his “flying horse”).
-Often children are seen casually abandoning their painstakingly constructed sand castles.
+It includes creative blasphemy (like the angelic look of pleasure on a child's face who pisses on a whole city off the top of a tall building) and profane procreation (like a child poking a stick into the crotch of

 This [activity] is obviously a far cry removed from rational and lofty human nature.
 However, an artist’s sincerity is found in that he doesn’t take pleasure from this world, in that he willfully searches out the entire developing story of a people or even all of mankind.
 He jabs at its fatal weakness’ and at the cost of his life sounds a warning signal: he reveals the roots of the collective sickness which under the domination of primal, supra-natural forces causes people to mutilate and kill themselves and each other.